Shovel

 Frame

-• Problem Brief: what we are solving and why
+• Define what we're solving and why it matters

-• Gate 0: whether the problem is ready to move forward
+• Gate: Is the problem ready to move forward?

 Phase 1